 For Cambium, we estimate the LRMER by solving each modeled year twice: once with the projected conditions (the "Base" solve) and again with everything the same except for a scalar increase in end-use electricity demand (the "Perturb" solve).
-As the perturb solve includes both operational as well as structural changes to serve the additional demand (at least cost subject to policy and operational constraints), it represents a long-run solution, not a short-run.
-By comparing the generation mixtures between the two solves, we can derive a long-run marginal emission rate.
+As the Perturb solve includes both operational as well as structural changes to serve the additional demand (at least-cost subject to policy and operational constraints), it represents a long-run solution, not a short-run.
+By comparing the generation mixtures between the two solves, we can estimate a LRMER.